dweb-camp-2019/organizing/meshnet/README.md

 The diagram above is the area map, with preliminary positions of _mesh nodes_ that together form the local mesh network.
 Each node has a 100 m radius circle around it, representing the region where client devices are expected to form a good connection with the node's access point.
-There is a larger 150 m radiu circle around where devices may be able to connect.
+There is a larger 150 m radius circle around where devices may be able to connect.
 The green dotted lines represent point-to-point links between nodes that together form the local mesh network.

 Each node is an aggregate of multiple pieces of equipment, which may include: